-All energetic breachers will attend an accredited "Basic Explosive Breaching" course taught by the Los Angeles Sheriff's Office (LASD).
+All energetic breachers will attend an accredited "Basic Explosive Breaching" course..
 The course consists of a minimum of 40 hours.
 The course of instruction must include all areas of energetic science, blast pressure, blasting regulations and compliance requirements, documentation and chare configurations as required of a contemporary energetic breaching program.